 How Much Does a New York Premises Liability Lawyer Charge In Legal Fees?

-Some attorneys will charge by the hour and make you pay a fee for every phone call or email exchange.
+Some attorneys will charge by the hour and pay you a fee for every phone call or email exchange.
 That deters a lot of people from seeking legal representation after an accident.
-They worry that they can’t afford the added expense of legal representation while also paying for medical care.
+They worry that they can’t afford the added expense of legal representation while paying for medical care.
 However, you deserve to have dependable legal representation no matter what your financial situation is.

 At Hach & Rose, LLP, we take premises liability accident cases on contingency.
 That means we won’t expect upfront fees or costs.
 We don’t recover any legal fees unless we reach a favorable settlement agreement or jury verdict.
 If we lose your case, you won’t owe us anything.